-Share-based compensation expenses for all grants are based on their estimated grant-date fair value.
+Share-based compensation expenses for all stock grants are based on their estimated grant-date fair value.
 The fair value of stock option awards is estimated using the Black-Scholes option valuation model which requires the input of subjective assumptions to calculate the value of stock options.
 For restricted stock units, the value of the award is based on the Company's stock price at the grant date.
+For performance-based restricted stock unit awards, the value of the award is based on the Company's stock price at the grant date.
 For performance-based restricted stock unit awards, the value of the award is based on the Company's stock price at the grant date, with consideration given to the probability of the performance condition being achieved.
-The Company uses historical data and other information to estimate the expected price volatility for stock option awards and the expected forfeiture rate for all awards.
+The Company uses historical data and other information to estimate the expected price volatility and the expected forfeiture rate for stock option awards.
 Expense is recognized over the vesting period for all awards and commences at the grant date for time-based awards and upon the Company's determination that the achievement of such performance conditions is probable for performance-based awards.
 This determination requires significant judgment by management.